My Darkest Days: Sick and Twisted Affair (2012)

 The lead single from their second studio album, "Casual Sex", was released to iTunes on January 17, 2012, and was sent to Canadian rock radios on January 13, 2012.
 Their second album, Sick and Twisted Affair, was released on March 26, 2012.
 It features the singles, "Casual Sex" and "Sick And Twisted Affair".

 My Darkest Days went on tour with Nickelback, Bush, and Seether in April 2012.
 They were a part of Nickelback's Here and Now 2012 World Tour.
-"Save Yourself", taken from Sick and Twisted Affair, was featured on the soundtrack for the hockey video game, NHL 13.
+"Save Yourself", taken from Sick and Twisted Affair, was featured on the soundtrack for the hockey video game NHL 13.
 Costa departed from the band in early 2013.

 Three Days Grace and side projects (2013–present)

 Following frontman Adam Gontier's departure from Three Days Grace in 2013, Matt Walst was brought on as their replacement lead vocalist for their tour, and was later made the permanent lead singer of the band.
+In October 2024, Gontier returned back to Three Days Grace as lead vocalist after an eleven-year absence, with Walst also retaining his role as vocalist, making the band a dual-vocalist band.
+The band released its eighth studio album Alienation on August 22, 2025, which is the first album as a dual-vocalist band and with Gontier since his return to the band.

 Former guitarist Sal Costa formed and fronted the band Smashing Satellites in 2014.
 Since then, the band has released two EPs and a full album and standalone single as of 2016.

 While Walst has been busy with Three Days Grace, MDD bandmates started up side projects of their own.
 In 2013, Doug Oliver started Cold Creek County, a country music group, with Brandon Scott out of Brighton, Ontario.
 Reid Henry & Brendan McMillan started a band called "Deadset Society" touring across the US.
 Their song "Like a Nightmare" reached number 2 on SXM Octane channel and US/Canadian terrestrial Active Rock stations.

 In May 2019, following a split in the band, three members of Deadset Society released three singles under a new band name "Tense Machine".
 The lineup features Dane Hartsell on lead vocals and guitar, Brendan McMillan on bass and Mike Langford on drums and production.
 Their first single "Best Mistake" reached top 50 at US Active Rock Radio and has over 250,000 streams.
 In May 2020, the band released a full-length album titled "Echoes", with close to one million online streams.

 In June 2020, Reid Henry launched a solo project with his debut single "Monster" (co-written by Brendan McMillan) garnering US Active Rock radio play and hundreds of thousands of streams worldwide.
 In December 2020, Reid launched his second solo single, "The Blind".

 Despite My Darkest Days' extended hiatus, their official social media accounts still remain active.